 I completely realize that some might frown on the idea of using canned sweet potatoes to make a sweet potato casserole.
 I get it, I do.
 But I will say that I think the secret to a ultra creamy and smooth sweet potato casserole, that is easy to make and still tastes homemade, is those canned sweet potatoes.

 No more spending hours peeling, chopping, and boiling potatoes or heating up the kitchen to bake them in the oven.
 And I promise, that no one will ever guess the shortcut.

-I have served this recipe and this buttery cracker sweet potato casserole for years, and I kid you not, every person that learns the shortcut is shocked.
+I have served this recipe and this buttery cracker sweet potato casserole for years, and I kid you not, every person that learns the shortcut of canned sweet potatoes is shocked.

 Canned Sweet Potatoes - These are also labeled as canned yams sometimes too.
 Same thing.
 You want 2 large cans (40 oz each).
 If you can't find the larger can then get enough smaller cans to equal about 80 ounces.
 It's ok if it's not right at 80 ounces but try and be close within that range.